Glossary Term

 IP ADDRESS

-An IP address is a numerical label assigned to every device connected to the internet, used to route traffic to the right destination.
-IPv4 addresses look like 76.76.21.21 (four numbers, 0 to 255); IPv6 addresses look like 2606:4700:4700::1111 (longer, hexadecimal, designed to solve the IPv4 address shortage).
-Every web server has at least one IP, and DNS exists to map human-readable domains to those addresses.
-In web hosting, the distinction between a shared IP (used by many sites on one server) and a dedicated IP (used only by your site) matters for some legacy SSL workflows, email reputation and a small number of geo-restricted use cases.
+An IP address is a numerical label assigned to every device connected to the internet, used to route traffic to the correct destination.
+IPv4 addresses use 32 bits and look like 76.76.21.21, four numbers from 0 to 255, giving about 4.3 billion possible combinations.
+IPv6 addresses use 128 bits and look like 2606:4700:4700::1111, longer, hexadecimal, and designed to solve the IPv4 address shortage with a practically unlimited address space.
+Every web server has at least one IP, and DNS exists to map human-readable domains to those addresses so visitors never type numbers.
+In web hosting, the distinction between a shared IP, used by many sites on one server, and a dedicated IP, used only by your site, matters for some legacy SSL workflows that predate SNI, email sender reputation, and a small number of geo-restricted use cases.
+Most modern hosting setups never require you to touch this distinction directly.

 How it works